H2OKing89/mam_tool/SECURITY.md

 2. **Use environment variables** in production/containerized deployments
 3. **Restrict file permissions** on config files: `chmod 600 config/.env`
 4. **Review `config.yaml`** before committing - ensure no secrets are embedded
-5. **Use separate credentials** for MAMFast vs your main accounts when possible
+5. **Use separate credentials** for shelfr vs your main accounts when possible

 ### File Permissions